mlsecproject/gglsbl-rest/README.md

 * `GSB_API_KEY` is *required* and should contain your [Google Safe Browsing v4 API key](https://developers.google.com/safe-browsing/v4/get-started).

 * `WORKERS` controls how many gunicorn workers to instantiate.
-Defaults to twice the number of detected cores plus one.
+Defaults to twice the number of detected cores plus one, which is a very conservative value.
+You'll probably want to increase this to 16 processes per core or more in a production environment.

 * `TIMEOUT` controls how many seconds before gunicorn times out on a request.
 Defaults to 120.